 Hosting your site on WordPress.com

 If you run your site on WordPress.com, you receive a basic level of shared hosting for free.
-However, to have your own domain (as opposed to yoursite.wordpress.com) it’ll cost you $13 (if you already own the domain) or $18 (if you purchase it through WordPress.com).
+However, to have your own domain (as opposed to yoursite.wordpress.com) you will need at least the Premium plan, which is $4 per month.

-Additionally, if you choose to go with a premium theme, you’ll have to use one of the WordPress.com-only premium themes, which will run somewhere around $70 and cannot be transferred should you choose to self-host at a later date.
+Additionally, if you choose to go with a premium theme, you’ll have to use one of the premium themes provided, or upgrade to the Premium plan at $8 per month or unlimited premium theme options.

 With any of those three options, you won’t have to worry about any security costs because Automattic, the company behind WordPress.com, will manage that for you.

-In total, consider a simple TCO of roughly $90 for the first year if you go with the “Free” WordPress.com plan and a premium theme (plus a recurring annual charge for the domain), or $99 per year for Premium, $299 per year for Business.
+In total, consider a simple TCO of roughly $48 for the first year if you go with the Premium WordPress.com plan, or $96 per year for the Professional plan.